The Hateful Eight (soundtrack): Film music not included on the album

 The film's trailer used Welshly Arms' cover of "Hold On, I'm Coming", although this is not used in the film itself.

-For Your Consideration track listing
+For Your Consideration promo album

 As with all awards seasons, a For Your Consideration album leaked online, featuring a number of differences from the general release album.

 Personnel

 Score composed, orchestrated, conducted and produced by Ennio Morricone.